 - 4.10.1 Aircraft reports of wind shear encountered during climb and descent are the primary means of detecting wind shear.
 The MO provides advice, when possible, on the likely duration of the event and a forecast low level wind. - 4.10.2 Wind Shear Warnings for an event will specify a validity period, and sequence numbers will be assigned to each warning associated with an event.
 A Wind Shear Warning will be cancelled when wind shear is no longer expected.
-This service is provided at Cairns, Brisbane, Sydney, Melbourne, Adelaide, Darwin, Perth, Hobart and some Defence locations. - 4.10.3 When wind shear is forecast or reported by pilots at an intensity greater than "light", this information, together with a forecast low level wind, will be included on the ATIS at any of the above aerodromes. - 4.10.4 More information on wind shear can be found in the Hazardous Phenomena section of BoM Aviation Knowledge Centre: www.bom.gov.au/aviation/knowledge-centre/.
+Locations where this service is provided is published in ERSA FAC. - 4.10.3 When wind shear is forecast or reported by pilots at an intensity greater than "light", this information, together with a forecast low level wind, will be included on the ATIS at any of the above aerodromes. - 4.10.4 More information on wind shear can be found in the Hazardous Phenomena section of BoM Aviation Knowledge Centre: www.bom.gov.au/aviation/knowledge-centre/.